frequently asked questions, periodically revised

 What are they used for (also known as “what are they?”)?

-Some people call them trays (or boxes).
-I get it, they look like trays (or boxes).
+Some people call them trays.
+I get it, they look like trays.
 That implies a utility that I don’t confirm or deny.
 I ultimately make them to be displayed.
 I make them as isolated objects, and my expectations for their display tend to run in that direction.
 I would suggest that my surface treatment might preclude their use as containers, even though their construction heritage certainly owes something to that.

 Is that inlay, or intarsia, or marquetry?